Meet Debbie Pulley, CPM

 In all of these settings, she has valued the opportunity to work with students.
 They keep their teachers humble and provide constant continuing education.
 She is proud to see the contributions her students have made to the profession.

-Meet Missi Burgess, student midwife
+Meet Missi Burgess, CPM

 Missi knew she wanted to be a midwife when she was a South Atlanta high schooler observing births as a CNA at Southern Regional Hospital.
 She also knew that these highly medicalized births were not the type that she wanted to facilitate.
 It wasn’t until she delivered all five of her babies as planned home births with a midwife that she understood that respect and care were what was missing at those first observed births.